-Regular docking slips should be $1.5 to $2/per foot/per day.
+Regular docking slips should be $1.5 to $2 per foot/per day.
 If you sign a monthly contract, the fee starts at $14 per foot.
-Multiply the slip rate with the vessel’s length or slip size (whichever is greater) to get the total amount.
+Multiply the slip rate by the vessel’s length or slip size (whichever is greater) to get the total amount.

 For example, a 25-foot pontoon docking at a marina that charges $20 per foot will take $500 a month.
 Check out the slip rates at Marina Village: